Mental health conditions we support

 If you have SAD, you'll experience depression during some seasons in particular, or because of certain types of weather.

 Read our health information page about SAD, which has information about symptoms, treatments and self-help.
+You can also read our article about ways to treat SAD

 I need help.
 What’s my next step?